seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 # Superficial Code Style

+A quick diversion into what "style" usually means to state some core high-level principles.
+We're still not talking about curly brackets.

 ## Consistency

 Whoever said "consistency is the hobgoblin of little minds" never had to work in a multi-million line codebase.
-Counterintuitively, it is a tool of the practitioner, rather than a fetish of the theoretician.
+Rather, it is a tool of the practitioner, not a fetish of the theoretician.

 Consistency is how you can do massive code reviews and not trip over every line (such reviews _do_ happen: sorry idealists).